KTech-Kevin/knowledgebase/docs/recipes.md

   of tomato.
 Bake for 25 - 30 minutes, or until internal temperature reaches 160F

+### Smoosh Burgers

+#### Ingredients

+Sauce:

+- (1/2) cup mayonnaise
+- (1/4) cup ketchup
+- (1/4) cup chopped onions
+- (1/4) cup chopped dill pickles

+Burgers:

+- (2) pounds 80/20 ground beef
+- (1) teaspoon salt
+- (1/2) teaspoon pepper
+- sliced cheese
+- burger buns

+#### Instructions

+Sauce:

+- Combine all ingredients and set aside in the fridge

+Burgers:

+- Heat grill or stove top and get it hot
+- Combine meat, salt and pepper in a large bowl.
+Mix it well and form 6 equal-sized balls.
+Sprinkle each ball with salt
+- Place the meat balls on the skillet.
+Smash the burger down to about 1 inch thick.
+Cook for 2-3 minutes.
+- Flip burgers to the other side and smash down again.
+Add cheese if you're using it, and cook another 2-3 minutes.

 ### Steaks with Creamy Mushrooms

 #### Ingredients